dgrisham/masters/thesis/src/sections/1-model.md

 ----------------

-The game model presented here is the product of multiple iterations that approached a balance between the accuracy of the model to the problem and model complexity.
+The game model presented here is the product of multiple iterations that approached a balance between the accuracy of the model to actual Bitswap interactions model complexity.
 Previous modeling approaches included tools from evolutionary game theory and statistical mechanics on the high complexity end, and repeated games on the low accuracy end.
-While the current model uses a repeated game model as well, the strategy space has been modified to better fit the Bitswap scenario.[^old-model-link]
+While the current model uses a repeated game model as well, the strategy space has been modified to better fit the Bitswap scenario.\[\^old-model-link\]

 [^old-model-link]: A description of the model from the previous iteration can be found at <https://github.com/dgrisham/masters/tree/master/deprecated/analysis>.